ProjectDrawdown/solutions/README.md

 The small bits of code in that model file copyright Robert L. Read are released under the AGPL.

+# The VBA Web-empowered Excel Spreadsheet

+## Goals

+The current goal of Project Drawdown and this repository is to liberate the data and model methodology from Microsoft Excel and make it freely transparent and hackable in Python.

+## Comparing

+However, in order to do this gracefully and iteratively, programmers must be able to check their work.
+Until the whole model is computable without Excel, an simple means of testing new Python code implementing ever-greater parts of the model is to compare intermediate with results with those computed by Excel.
+Furthermore, at the time of this writing, the easiest way to obtain all data need to compute a model is from within Excel.

+In order to make this comparison easier, we have added the [VBA Web](http://vba-tools.github.io/VBA-Web/) software to our spreadsheet.
+This allows us to post data to a web service implemented in Python.
+We wrote some specific VBA code to take data from specific tables, convert it to CSV, send it to the service, retrieve the results in CSV, and place the results in a rectangular range of cells on a special tab.

+This allows a programmer to test that the numbers produced by the Python model match the Excel model.
+The particular tab is named "ExtModelCfg".

+## Configuration

+The ExtModelCfg tab allows a number of important parameters to be set by a user without having to modify VBA.
+The include flags that that allow you to test locally or remotely, a rudimetary debug level, and the URLs to reach a server hosting the Python web service.

+Addtionally, the "ranges" for the input data and the range of the output data are specified here.

+## Code

+Because the VBA editor for a Mac does not appear to allow a module name to be changed, the webservice code is in a module named "Module 2".
+The code is straightfoward and was written by an inexpert VBA programmer; you may be able to offer improvements.
+This code can presumably be easily adopted to test the next, or additional, transfers of functionality to Python.
+The subroutines are completely parameterized and therefore reusable.

 # Contribution

 Contributors to the project should submit to the project using the Developer Certificate of Origin.

+# Acknowledgements

+Many thanks to the contributors of the <code>earth hackathon held at the Internet Archive on Sept.
+5,6 and 7 of 2018 which began this project.
+They are: Robert L. Read, Owen Barton, Denton Gentry, Greg Elin, Henry Poole, and Stephanie Liu, in addition to Project Drawdown scientists and volunteers.